locationtech/geogig/manpages/_sources/config.txt

 This list is not comprehensive; some configuration options are documented in relevant man pages.

+**ansi.enabled**

+  Boolean value to toggle ANSI escape sequence support.
+Used mainly on versions of Windows where ANSI escape sequences are not supported by the console.
+See installation section for instructions to enable ANSI on Windows.
+Valid values are true or false.

+**bdbje.object_durability**

-bdbje.object_durability     Determines how safe to be when persisting objects in the BDB object store.
+  Determines how safe to be when persisting objects in the BDB object store.
 Valid values include: safe (be as safe as possible) and fast (sacrifice some safety to improve performance.)

 SEE ALSO
 ********